 Trials have consistently demonstrated a clear correlation between reducing LDL cholesterol with statins and a decrease in cardiovascular risk.
 So why the controversy?

 As the body of evidence evaluating statins has expanded, so too have the indications for the drug.
-Guidelines released in 2013 by the American College of Cardiology (ACC) and the American Heart Association (AHA) recommended that statin therapy might be beneficial for people in the following four groups:

 - people with cardiovascular disease

 - people who have high LDL cholesterol levels of 190 milligrams per deciliter or higher